JyNing04/my_site/content/event/ks2024/index.md

 ---
-abstract:  The University of Virginia's Cavalier Autonomous Racing team has been working hard during this summer at the Kentucky Speedway, putting the upgraded AV-24 autonomous racing car through its paces.
+abstract: Throughout the summer, I’ve been actively testing and tuning the upgraded AV-24 autonomous racecar at the Kentucky Speedway as part of UVA’s Cavalier Autonomous Racing team—focusing on improving control algorithms and vehicle performance under real-world conditions.
 address:
   city: Sparta
   country: United States